Building Voice Agents

 Accessing the conversation history

-Section titled “Accessing the conversation history”Additionally to the arguments that the agent called a particular tool with, you can also access a snapshot of the current conversation history that is tracked by the Realtime Session.
+Section titled “Accessing the conversation history”In addition to the arguments that the agent called a particular tool with, you can also access a snapshot of the current conversation history tracked by the Realtime Session.
 This can be useful if you need to perform a more complex action based on the current state of the conversation or are planning to use tools for delegation.

 import { tool, RealtimeContextData, RealtimeItem,} from '@openai/agents/realtime';import { z } from 'zod';